rust-lang/rust-wiki-backup/Note-Rust-performance-fixes.md

 pcwalton:
 also ty::sty comparison in the ty hashtable is calling into the shape glue.
 I'm going to try to fix that this week

+pcwalton:
+oh yeah, another thing I was thinking: stop making so many basic blocks

+pcwalton:
+especially when optimization is off, LLVM goes basic-block-by-basic-block in codegen

 ## Memory moves

 If you see large sequences of "mov" instructions, use `call_memmove` or `memzero` in trans, as appropriate.
 This is usually a symptom of code like `Store(bcx, Load(bcx, foo, bar), baz);`, which is *not* an efficient way to move large structural types around.